clojure/core.typed/README.md

 Optional typing in Clojure, as a library.

+## Stable + Maintenance mode

+core.typed should be considered stable and has transitioned into maintenance mode.
+Further feature development has been moved to the [typedclojure](https://github.com/typedclojure/typedclojure) repository which was forked from this repository at core.typed `1.0.0`.

+See [here](https://github.com/typedclojure/typedclojure/blob/master/UPGRADING.md#from-coretyped-100-to-typedclojure-101) for upgrading instructions.

 ## Usage Overview

 core.typed is separated into modules.
 You'll want the full type checker at development